neXromancers/hacksaw/README.md

 ### Stability
 - Main functionality is all there and pretty solid
 - You may experience bugs when invoking hacksaw while a popup is open
-- Pressing escape to exit selection is not yet implemented

 ### Usage